-In Moody's assessment, environmental considerations are not material to ENA Master Trust's credit profile.
-Toll roads face limited impact from environmental risks, though the effect of car use on air pollution is gaining increasing attention and could result in restrictions on traffic and car purchases in selected areas through air quality and traffic control measures.
+According to our assessment, environmental considerations are not material to ENA Master's credit profile.

+Toll roads face limited impact from environmental risks, although the effect of car use on air pollution is gaining increasing attention and could result in restrictions on traffic and car purchases in select areas through air quality and traffic control measures.
 Nonetheless, traffic volumes are fundamentally linked to macroeconomic trends, business sentiment, population growth and personal mobility requirements.

 Social considerations are not material factors for ENA Master Trust's credit profile.
-Moody's base case scenario already considers the credit impact of COVID-19 outbreak given existing trends of lifestyle changes that which could potentially accelerate.
+Our base case scenario already considers the credit impact of the pandemic given existing trends of lifestyle changes, like working from home, that could potentially exacerbate traffic loss.

 Governance considerations are material to ENA Master trust credit profile.
-Given ENA's institutional framework, we consider Government of Panama's support as an important factor for the rating.
+Given ENA's institutional framework, we consider the Panamanian government support as an important factor for the rating.